creativeaura/eu-cookie-opt-in/README.md

 EU - Cookie Opt in-out
 ================

-This Cookie scripts will give you a user interface where visitors can optin or out to allow your website to user cookies.
-(An inspiration from BT.com)
+This Cookie scripts will give you an user interface where visitors can optin or out to allow your website to user cookies.
+(An inspiration from BT.com).
+Once user opts for a level privacy you can load various async scripts.

+For example if user don't opt for targeting level you will not load or include your google analytics code.
+You can define a strict level of cookies required for your website to work and mention it on the functionalList option while initializing the cookie manager code.

 An optimized mobile version is also coming soon.
+If you have any better idea please drop me an email at gaurav@jassal.me

 Demo URL